 Please enquire beforehand as to whether your scholarship you receive in Germany is taxable in your home country.

 Short research scholarships from the DAAD and the Alexander von Humboldt Foundation are usually paid to the University Jena.
 If your stay is shorter than three months, you do not need to open a bank account.
 After registering, you will then personally receive a cashiers cheque from the Division for Finances and Purchasing (Jentower, 17th floor; please bring your passport or ID with you.), which you can cash at the Commerzbank.

 After having opened a bank account, please provide your bank details to the scholarship provider so that the subsequent monthly funding instalments can be transferred to your bank account in a timely manner.

 Government scholarships and scholarships from the home country are transferred directly to the scholarship holder.

-The Welcome Point takes care of the application for the Thoska card for visiting scientists and scholars who come to the University for at least one month.
-When your Thoska card is ready, we send you a message to pick it up from the Welcome Point.
+The Welcome Point takes care of the application for the Thoska card for visiting international researchers who come to the university for at least one month.
+We will inform you when your Thoska card is ready.

 After your registration, we also apply for a personal log-in account at the University Computer Centre for you.
 You then receive an e-mail with the activation code.
 After the activation, you receive a personalized e-mail address enabling you to use the central IT services and computers at the University.